emteknetnz/silverstripe-dev-build-benchmark/README.md

 ### dev/build summary

-A `dev/build summary` report (`DevBuildBenchmarkSummary`) showing the total time in seconds taken for queries, which are grouped together.
-This is enabled by default.
+The `dev/build summary` report (`DevBuildBenchmarkSummary`) shows the total time in seconds taken for queries, which are grouped together.
+This is always enabled.

 ### dev/build queries

-A `dev/build queries` report (`DevBuildBenchmarkQuery`) will show the time taken in seconds for each `dev/build` run.
-This is useful for identifying slow queries individual that may be affecting the performance of your application.
-Not enabled by default and must configured to enable.
+The `dev/build queries` report (`DevBuildBenchmarkQuery`) will show the time taken in seconds for each `dev/build` run.
+This is useful for identifying slow queries that may be affecting the performance of your application.
+Not enabled by default and must be configured to enable.

 > [!WARNING]
 > The `dev/build queries` report will show **ALL** database queries run during `dev/build`.
 >
-> It is up to the developer installing this module to be mindful any sensitive information that may be displayed in the report, for instance any queries run during `requireDefaultRecords()`.
+> It is up to the developer installing this module to be mindful of any sensitive information that may be displayed in the report, for instance any queries run during `requireDefaultRecords()`.
 >
 > Be sure you are aware of what will be logged before deploying this module to an environment with sensitive data e.g. production.